ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 The various faculties of your mind are the tools with which you must do the work which is to make you rich.
 So it will be easier for you to succeed if you get into a business for which you are well equipped with mental tools.

-Generally speaking, you will do best in that business which will use your strongest faculties - the one for which you are naturally "best fitted."
+Generally speaking, you will do best in that business which will use your strongest faculties—the one for which you are naturally "best fitted."
 But there are limitations to this statement also.
 No one should regard his vocation as being irrevocably fixed by the tendencies with which he was born.

-You can get rich in ANY business, for if you have not the right talent, you can develop that talent.
+You can get rich in any business, for if you have not the right talent, you can develop that talent.
 It merely means that you will have to make your tools as you go along, instead of confining yourself to the use of those with which you were born.
-It will be EASIER for you to succeed in a vocation for which you already have the talents in a well-developed state;, but you CAN succeed in any vocation, for you can develop any rudimentary talent, and there is no talent of which you have not at least the rudiment.
+It will be easier for you to succeed in a vocation for which you already have the talents in a well-developed state, but you can succeed in any vocation, for you can develop any rudimentary talent, and there is no talent of which you have not at least the rudiment.

-You will get rich most easily in terms of effort, if you do that for which you are best fitted, but you will get rich most satisfactorily if you do that which you WANT to do.
+You will get rich most easily in terms of effort, if you do that for which you are best fitted, but you will get rich most satisfactorily if you do that which you want to do.

 Doing what you want to do is life, and there is no real satisfaction in living if we are compelled to be forever doing something which we do not like to do and can never do what we want to do.
 And it is certain that you can do what you want to do.
 The desire to do it is proof that you have within you the power which can do it.